AstraZeneca oncology head jumps ship to become Innate CEO

-HAMBURG, Germany About 30,000 turkeys and ducks were culled in Germany over the weekend after bird flu was found on two farms, authorities said on Monday.

-LONDON AstraZeneca is losing its head of oncology, Mondher Mahjoubi, who is departing to lead French biotech company Innate Pharma.
+LONDON (Reuters) - AstraZeneca is losing its head of oncology, Mondher Mahjoubi, who is departing to lead French biotech company Innate Pharma.

 Innate said on Monday that Mahjoubi would take over as chief executive on Dec.
 30, replacing Herve Brailly who is moving on to become chairman of the supervisory board.